 Engaging with the BPU

-New Jersey’s Board of Public Utilities hosts regular energy efficiency stakeholder meetings toward the implementation of the Clean Energy Act.
-EEA-NJ actively participates in these meetings and submits frequent comments to the NJ Board of Public Utilities, asserting the positions of our partners and members.
+EEA-NJ actively participates in stakeholder meetings and working groups, and regularly submits comments to the NJ Board of Public Utilities that assert the positions of our partners and members.

 In addition to reducing energy usage, the Clean Energy Act mandates that New Jersey’s electric and gas utilities formally measure the effectiveness of their programs.